Nuclear operators to benefit from immersive 3D simulations

 001-Nuclear-Operators-Featured-Certrec

-“This suite of tools can build customised virtual spaces that mimic actual nuclear facilities – giving nuclear operators access to lifelike layouts and making it easier and faster to develop plans for ensuring continued safe, reliable, efficient and cost-effective operations,” said Lon Huber, senior vice president, pricing and customer solutions at Duke Energy.
+Duke Energy is leveraging cutting-edge Virtual Reality (VR) technology to revolutionize training and planning for nuclear operators.
+Lon Huber, senior vice president of pricing and customer solutions at Duke Energy, emphasized the impact of these innovations, stating, “This suite of tools can build customized virtual spaces that mimic actual nuclear facilities—giving nuclear operators access to lifelike layouts and making it easier and faster to develop plans for ensuring continued safe, reliable, efficient, and cost-effective operations,” said Lon Huber, senior vice president, pricing and customer solutions at Duke Energy.

-Realistic 3D environments can be created through virtual reality, which simulate nuclear power plants from inside and make it possible to train operators.
-In this environment, nuclear operators can practice onsite activities through virtual interaction with control panels, equipment, systems and fuel.
-They can also practice to provide optimal response in complicated situations, for instance, emergency evacuation, leaks, fire, etc. It would not be possible to create such situations in real life for the purpose of training.
-The environments created through virtual reality are incredibly realistic and trainees get an immersive experience, which aids them to learn to respond accurately as they would be required to do in an actual situation onsite.
+Realistic 3D environments can be created through virtual reality, which simulates nuclear power plants from the inside and makes it possible to train operators.
+In this environment, nuclear operators can practice onsite activities through virtual interaction with control panels, equipment, systems, and fuel.
+The environments created through virtual reality are incredibly realistic, and trainees get an immersive experience, which aids them in learning to respond accurately as they would be required to do in an actual situation on site.

 Nuclear Operators Internal - Certrec